jhill1/SEPwC/source/Revision_control_4.inc.rst

     +++ b/mars.txt
     @@ -1,2 +1,3 @@
-     Cold and dry, but everything is my favourite colour The two moons may be a problem for werewolves +But the Mummy will appreciate the lack of humidity
+     Cold and dry, but everything is my favourite colour The two moons may be a problem for satellites +But Branston will appreciate the lack of humidity

-So far, so good: we've added one line to the end of the file (shown with a `+` in the first column).
+So far, so good: we've added one line to the end of the file (shown with a ``+`` in the first column).
 Now let's put that change in the staging area and see what ``git diff`` reports:

 .. code-block:: bash